Functional Brunn-Minkowski Inequalities Induced by Polarity: Introduction and results

 Our methods turn out to be quite general, and may be used to prove concavity results for various other ``volume'' functionals on functions.
 We illustrate this by proving yet another result of this type.
 Denoting for any $p>0$ and measurable $\phi:\R^n\to\R^+$, $\left\|\phi\right\|_p = \left( \int \phi^p \right)^\frac{1}{p}$ (clearly this is a norm only when $p\ge 1$), we have \begin{thm} Let $p>0$ and let $f,g,h:\R^n\to \R^+$ be measurable functions such that $\left\|f\right\|_p$, $\left\|g\right\|_p$, and $\left\|h\right\|_p$ are finite.
 Assume that

 whenever $t\in (0,1)$ and $x, y\in\R^n$.
 Then

 \end{thm}

 {\bf Acknowledgements:} The authors would like to thank Bo'az Klartag for pointing out the relation between Busemann's theorem and the geometric $\lambda$-inf-convolution operation.
+We would also like to thank the anonymous referee for his helpful comments and for pointing out \cite{Rin}.
 The first named author was supported in part by ISF grant No. 665/15.
+The second named author was supported in part by the U.S. National Science Foundation Grant DMS-1101636.